-This exhibition will display emerging technologies, the ways in which they will affect our lives in the near future, and what choices we have – as citizens – to influence their development.
+This exhibition displays emerging technologies, the ways in which they will affect our lives in the near future, and what choices we have, as citizens, to influence their development.

-Are we still human?
+What makes us human?
 We can now design life itself.
 Our bodies, and even our internal biological systems, are becoming sites of design.
 Wearable technologies and personal trackers have become standard objects of our everyday.
 We measure our heart rate when we go jogging, and navigate cities with the help of GPS.
-As we extend our cognitive and biological capacities through machines – distinctions between what is human and what is technological blur.
+As we extend our cognitive and biological capacities through machines, distinctions between what is human and what is technological blur.
 Once synonymous with privacy and reclusion, the home is now a broadcasting station from which we share our lives through social media.
-We're all connected but are we still lonely?
-As we reach a perfect sync between ourselves and the things we own, in the extreme connectivity that links us with everyone else online, are we becoming lonely?
+We are now all connected, but are we still lonely?

 Are cities still for everyone?
-Smart cities pop up in the middle of the desert, trade zones draw closed perimeters of land, and new kinds of infrastructure, such as data centres, are increasingly controlled by private companies.
+This section explores the public realms of cities, politics and networks, the places where we come together to collectively make decisions.
 People get together to crowdfund everything from bicycles to bridges, or to leak governmental secrets and generate new currencies.
 In face of this, Does democracy still work?
 The future of public and civic spaces lies between two competing forces: the top-down strategies of an increasingly small number of companies and governments, and the bottom-up tactics of an increasingly large number of people.
 Which will thrive?

 Main image: Radical Love, DNA portrait of Chelsea Manning, Heather Dewey Hagborg, 2015.
 Courtesy of Heather Dewey-Hagborg and Fridman Gallery, New York City